onehoon/EasyShortcutforUMPC/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+Easy Shortcut for UMPC is released under the GNU General Public License v3.0.

 You may use, modify, and redistribute this project under the terms of the GPL-3.0 license.
 If you distribute modified versions or binaries, you must also provide the corresponding source code under the same license.